 The names of The Inmates of Willard can be found on the internet from such sources as the U.S. Federal Censuses, genealogy websites, historical documents, and books; everywhere except where they should be, on headstones in New York State Hospital cemeteries and in a searchable database available to the public.
 I have transcribed the Willard censuses from Ancestry.com for the years 1870, 1880, 1900 and 1920 and presented 199 pages in the hope that you may easily find your ancestor.
 1880 “3D” are the Defective, Dependent and Delinquent Federal Censuses which gives some medical information.
-These names do not represent the former patients buried in the Willard Cemetery however they will provide you with the resources to start the search for your loved one.
+These names do not represent all the former patients buried in the Willard Cemetery however they will provide you with the resources to start the search for your loved one.
 These spreadsheets are to be viewed and treated with respect.

 NO MATTER HOW HARD THEY TRY, MENTAL HEALTH OFFICIALS AND LAWMAKERS WILL NEVER BE ABLE TO STOP GENEALOGY GEEKS AND THE FLOW OF INFORMATION ON THE INTERNET!